 The following circumstances require the presence of law enforcement:

 - When there is a personal injury – If you or someone else is hurt, you must contact the police immediately for medical assistance.
 Even if you only request an ambulance, the dispatcher will also notify law enforcement.

-- When the other driver attempts to flee the scene – For your own protection and for insurance purposes, call the police if the other driver doesn’t stop or drives away without providing the necessary information.
-Also if the driver appears to be under the influence or confrontational in any manner, call the authorities.
+- When the other driver attempts to flee the scene – In regard to dealing with insurance later and protecting your rights, call the police if the other driver decides to drive away without giving you the necessary information.
+Also if the driver looks to be under the influence or confrontational in any manner, call the authorities.